Skip to content

 Menu

-Opioid Analgesic (Weak) Pregnancy: Caution during pregnancy, especially first trimester; possible association with respiratory and cardiac malformations after first-trimester exposure.
-Regular use may cause fetal drug dependence and neonatal withdrawal.
-Administration during labour may depress neonatal respiration.
-Breastfeeding: administration to nursing women not recommended (contraindicated during breastfeeding).
+Opioid Analgesic (Weak) Pregnancy: Caution during pregnancy, especially the first trimester; a possible association with respiratory and cardiac malformations has been reported after first-trimester exposure.
+Regular use during pregnancy may cause fetal dependence and neonatal withdrawal; administration during labour may depress neonatal respiration (an antidote for the child should be readily available).
+Contraindicated in women during breastfeeding - administration to nursing women is not recommended (risk of infant respiratory depression).

 Codeine Phosphate